 WindWatts for Distributed Wind

-This NREL-led project seeks to improve distributed wind resource assessments using modern computational tools and data.
-Previously, this project was referred to as Tools Assessing Performance or TAP.
+This NREL-led project (formerly called Tools Assessing Performance or TAP) seeks to improve distributed wind resource assessments using modern computational tools and data.

-WindWatts aims to develop a simple tool for cost-effectively and accurately assessing wind resources without having to physically take direct measurements in the field.
-Improving the accuracy and reducing the cost of desktop, or virtual, wind resource assessments will help make distributed wind energy technologies more accessible to communities and businesses seeking to transition to carbon-free electricity resources.
+WindWatts is a tool developed to cost-effectively and accurately assessing wind resources without having to physically take direct measurements in the field.
+Improving the accuracy and reducing the cost of desktop, or virtual, wind resource assessments will help make distributed wind energy technologies more affordable and accessible to communities and businesses seeking to produce their own electricity.

-WindWatts is a multilaboratory project funded by the U.S. Department of Energy’s Wind Energy Technologies Office, led by NREL, and supported by Argonne National Laboratory, Los Alamos National Laboratory, and Pacific Northwest National Laboratory.
+WindWatts was produced via a multilaboratory project funded by the U.S. Department of Energy’s Wind Energy Technologies Office, led by NREL, and supported by Argonne National Laboratory, Los Alamos National Laboratory, and Pacific Northwest National Laboratory.

 WindWatts collaborators and advisors include members of the government, the wind energy industry, and academia.
 Throughout the project, these have included the U.S. Department of Energy, EAZ Wind, Bergey Wind Power, the Distributed Wind Energy Association, the New York State Energy Research and Development Authority, mCloud, Buffalo Renewables, Texas Tech University, University of Wyoming, University of Illinois Urbana-Champaign, and University of Colorado Boulder, and project partners helping to identify and minimize the risks and uncertainties in wind power plant operation and profitability.